-Polycystic Ovarian Disease is a female health condition characterised by the formation of multiple cysts in the ovaries (polycystic) due to a hormonal imbalances.
+Polycystic Ovarian Disease is a female health condition characterized by the formation of multiple cysts in the ovaries (polycystic) due to hormonal imbalances.
 The disease, affecting women of reproductive age (15-45 years), is a major cause of infertility and menstrual irregularities worldwide.

-Normally, ovaries release a mature egg every month into the uterus (ovulation), for fertilisation with the male sperm.
-If the egg is not fertilised, it breaks down and results in menstruation in due course.
-The hormones that regulate the cycle are estrogen, progesterone, Follicle-stimulating hormone (FSH) and Luteinising hormone (LH).
-Ovaries produce estrogen, progesterone and a small quantity of androgens i.e. the male sex hormone while FSH and LH are produced by the pituitary gland.
-In PCOD, the balance of these hormones is disturbed leading to over-production of the male hormone and less of progesterone.
-This disturbs the natural monthly cycle resulting in irregular, missed or prolonged periods.
+Normally, ovaries release a mature egg every month into the uterus (ovulation), for fertilization with the male sperm.
+If the egg is not fertilized, it breaks down and results in menstruation in due course.
+The hormones that regulate the cycle are estrogen, progesterone, Follicle-stimulating hormone (FSH), and Luteinising hormone (LH).
+Ovaries produce estrogen, progesterone, and a small number of androgens i.e. the male sex hormone while FSH and LH are produced by the pituitary gland.
+In PCOD, the balance of these hormones is disturbed leading to over-production of the male hormone and less progesterone.
+This disturbs the natural monthly cycle resulting in irregular, missed, or prolonged periods.
 Small, fluid-filled sacs or cysts form in the ovaries that carry immature eggs.

 Causes of Polycystic Ovarian Syndrome

 - Genetics: A family history of PCOD predisposes one to the disease.